Start Printed Page 70303

 (9) Federal contractors may not use Federal funds from a contract to develop COMPETES Act challenge applications or to fund efforts in support of a COMPETES Act challenge submission.

-An individual or entity shall not be deemed ineligible because the individual or entity used Federal facilities or consulted with Federal employees during a competition if the facilities and employees are made available to all individuals and entities participating in the competition on an equal basis.
+An individual or entity shall not be deemed ineligible because the individual or entity used Federal facilities or consulted with Federal Start Printed Page 70304employees during a competition if the facilities and employees are made available to all individuals and entities participating in the competition on an equal basis.

 By participating in this challenge, an individual or organization agrees to assume any and all risks related to participating in the challenge.
 Individuals or organizations also agree to waive claims against the Federal Government and its related entities, except in the case of willful misconduct, when participating in the challenge, including claims for injury; death; damage; or loss of property, money, or profits, and including those risks caused by negligence or other causes.